Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 See ships in ON convoys

-March 10 Detached From ON 70 Sunk March 12 Independent Sunk - See "Final Fate" below
+March 10 Detached From ON 70 Independent Sunk - See "Final Fate" below

 Some Convoy Voyages:

-In Nov.-1940, she joined the westbound North Atlantic Convoy ON 31, joining the convoy off Iceland on Nov.
+In Nov.-1941, she can be found in the westbound North Atlantic Convoy ON 31, joining the convoy off Iceland on Nov.
 4, arriving Bermuda on Nov.
 20, proceeding to New Orleans that same day, with arrival Nov.
-28 - see archive document and record above for further 1941 voyages.
+28 - further 1941 voyages are shown on the archive document and A. Hague's record above (it'll be noticed that she remained in New Orleans for almost a month).

 Final Fate - 1942: